 People with heroin dependence experience heroin withdrawal symptoms in the drug’s absence.
 For people with severe heroin addictions, full-blown heroin withdrawal typically kicks in 6-12 hours after the last dose of heroin and in some cases even sooner.

 Symptoms of heroin withdrawal may include:

 You shouldn’t attempt heroin detox on your own.
 Heroin detox in a treatment facility ensures your safety as you eliminate opiates from your body.
-Medical professionals can alleviate some of the painful withdrawal symptoms and heroin cravings with research-backed medications.
-We make sure heroin detox is safe and as comfortable as possible.
+Also, medical professionals can alleviate some of the painful withdrawal symptoms and heroin cravings with research-backed medications.
+In addition, we make sure heroin detox is safe and as comfortable as possible.

 According to The National Institute on Drug Abuse, effects of heroin addiction may include: